 The Maison boasts an endless production of dreamy fairytale dresses and haute couture.

-The Roman atelier became an international reference for the creation of wedding dresses.
-In 1960, Fernanda Gattinoni designed the collection in the Empire style, that became her stylistic cliché par excellence.
+The Rome atelier became an international landmark for the creation of wedding dresses.
+In 1960, Fernanda Gattinoni designed the ever reknown ‘Impero’ collection, that was to become her trademark.

-Among her illustrious clients we also find Golda Meier, Giulietta Masina, Mimise Guttuso, Eva Peron, Jackie Kennedy and Princess Margareth of England who, in 1961, caused a scandal wearing Gattinoni clothes at Buckingam Palace (according to the court label, for the members of the royal family were forbidden to wear foreign designer clothes).
+Other illustrious clients are Golda Meier, Giulietta Masina, Mimise Guttuso, Eva Peron, Jackie Kennedy and Princess Margaret of England who, in 1961, caused a national scandal wearing Gattinoni outfits at Buckingam Palace where only British designer clothes were admitted.

-During the '80s the atelier expanded thanks to the creations of Fernanda's son, Raniero Gattinoni, who moved the first steps towards the internationalization of the label.
-After his untimely death in 1993, Stefano Dominella assumed the presidency of the Maison while the artistic direction is entrusted to Guillermo Mariotto, who currently holds the position of artistic director of the Gattinoni Haute Couture section.
+During the '80s the atelier expanded thanks to the creations of Fernanda's son, Raniero Gattinoni, who moved his first steps towards the internationalization of the label.
+After his untimely death in 1993, Stefano Dominella took charge of the Maison while the artistic, creative part is entrusted to Guillermo Mariotto, currently holding the position of artistic director of the Gattinoni Haute Couture section.